aanyaa259/Linux_Lab-main/assignments/Lab5.md

 👉 In short: it gives you a ready-to-use skeleton project — useful for assignments, coding projects, or any new work where you want a consistent structure.

 ## Extra Questions
-### 1️⃣What does mkdir -p do?
+### 1️⃣ What does mkdir -p do?
-`mkdir -p` is a Linux/Unix command option for mkdir (make directory).
+* `mkdir -p` is a Linux/Unix command option for mkdir (make directory).

-Without `-p` → mkdir folder/subfolder will fail if folder/ doesn’t already exist.
+* Without `-p` → mkdir folder/subfolder will fail if folder/ doesn’t already exist.

-With `-p` → it creates the whole path at once.
+* With `-p` → it creates the whole path at once.
 If any parent folders don’t exist, they’ll be created automatically.

 Example:
 ```bash